vinodkd/guts/src/book/01_size.md

 The size that we've been discussing till now is probably closest to the Static size, while counting size using SLOC is probably closest to the Disk/File Size.
 Can we use the Turing to talk about these different aspects of Code size universally?
 Lets give it a shot.

-* Disk Size can readily be expressed as Turnings because it is close enough to static size.
+* Disk Size is the size of the code when it is stored as data - something that we have not considered seriously yet.
+When we do form an opinion, we should return back to review this type of size.
 * Process Size essentially adds some platform dependencies and removes metadata stored in the persisted form.
 If we know the size of those operations, the Process size can also be expressed in Turings.
 * Static size is what we've been measuring, so no additional comment there.
 * Dynamic Size can be expressed as Static size plus the additional size added during execution.
 Since code could potentially be created and destroyed, we would be interested in the maximum size that the code could get to.
 As a formula, now: